amaraliou/stakeout/README.md

-# Apetitoso - A secret project
+# Stakeout - A secret project